MakeSchool-Tutorials/SquareBird-Clone-Swift5/P05-Generating-Obstacles/content.md

         child.removeFromParent()
       }
     }
-    copy.removeAllChildren()
+    // once we are done remove all the children that are left over if any and remove the copy itself copy.removeAllChildren()
     copy.removeFromParent()

-    let move = SKAction.moveBy(x: -100, y: 0, duration: scrollSpeed)
-    let repeater = SKAction.repeatForever(move)
+    // make animations to move the child forever let move = SKAction.moveBy(x: -100, y: 0, duration: scrollSpeed) let repeater = SKAction.repeatForever(move)

-    for copiedChild in column {
+    // for all the children in the column we add it to the scene and run the animation for copiedChild in column {
       scene.addChild(copiedChild)
       copiedChild.run(repeater)
       }
-    column = []
+      // we then reset the column back to an emty array to get it ready for the next column column = []
+    //reset the spawnTimer and columnPointer
     spawnTimer = 0
     columnPointer += 1
   }